Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 Unfortunately, it is very difficult and time consuming to implement the own layout, because it requires to make changes in the big part of the Cytoscape library.

----

 Fortunately, we can still integrate graph simplification techniques with existing layouts to make the graph visualization more user-friendly.
-To do this, we describe the following five techniques:
+To do this, we can describe the following five techniques:
 - [Sparsification.
 Elimination of redundant edges](#nodes-edges-eliminations)
 - [Summarization](#summarization)
 - [Clustering](#clustering)